Where to Find Cheap Food in Berlin, Germany?

 1. Currywurst at Curry 36

-Currywurst is a Berlin staple and a must-try when visiting the city.
-Head to Curry 36, located in the trendy Kreuzberg district, to savor their famous currywurst.
-This iconic German fast food dish consists of a juicy pork sausage, smothered in curry ketchup, and served with a side of fries.
+Currywurst is a distinct Berlin tradition(al) a German food that Must be tried when you are in Berlin.
+Head to Curry 36, situated in the cool, hip Kreuzberg district to taste the best in their renowned currywurst.
+This classic German fast food consists of a juicy pork sausage, covered in curry ketchup and served with fries.

 2. Mustafa’s Gemüse Kebap